markovmodel/pyfeat/doc/source/usr.rst

 In this example, we have three Markov states which are evaluated at two different thermodynamic states.

-Using the API, we can run WHAM via the following code:
+Using the API, we can run WHAM via the following code (DTRAM works in the same way, just replace wham with dtram):

 .. code-block:: python